nordcraftengine/documentation/docs/07-get-started/04-branches-and-publishing/index.md

 When you're ready to make your changes live:

-1. Enter a short description to your update (make your description _descriptive_, this will help you later in case you need to roll back)
+1. Enter a short description for your update (make your description _descriptive_, this will help you later in case you need to roll back)
 2. Click the [kbd]Publish branch[kbd] button

-Your changes will be merged into the main branch and become visible to users immediately.
+Your changes will be merged into the main branch and become visible to users immediately on the live site.

 ### Sync with main